 Also, learn the top 3 ways how to collect SMS text message opt-ins.

-Offer the ability to revoke consent and opt-out at any time e.g. a STOP keyword.
-See this post for using how to opt-out from unwanted text messages.
+Offer the ability to revoke consent and opt out at any time, e.g., a STOP keyword.
+See this post for using how to opt out of unwanted text messages.

 Disclose that message and data rates may apply.

-If you are asking people to subscribe to a recurring campaign (such as a weekly or monthly update), then clearly explain the regularity of messaging (i.e. "sign up for weekly updates").
+If you are asking people to subscribe to a recurring campaign (such as a weekly or monthly update), then clearly explain the regularity of messaging (i.e., "sign up for weekly updates").
+Discover examples: Opting into a specific text marketing list text message templates.

 Message thoughtfully and carefully. 💡